anushnadhar/AI-Enhanced-Exam-Data-Analysis-with-Natural-Language-Interaction/README.md

 * Add advanced NLP models for better query understanding
 * Support more complex multi-step analytical questions
 * Integrate with dashboards (Power BI / Tableau)
-* Deploy as a web-based conversational analytics tool
+* Deploy as a ChatBot or a web-based conversational analytics tool

 Note: The API key has been omitted from the source code for security reasons.
 After downloading the project, add your own API key before running the application.